Calendar icon May 17, 2023

 • What our tenant liability insurance product can cover

-In other words, insurance for property managers ensures that you, as the professional property manager, are covered in the case of liability claims, legal proceedings, or losses from perils like fire, vandalism, or burglary.
+In other words, property management business insurance ensures that you, as the professional property manager, are covered in the case of liability claims, legal proceedings, or losses from perils like fire, vandalism, or burglary.

-Property manager insurance can also include tenant liability insurance, or your leases may require that renters are insured in some form.
+Property management business insurance can also include tenant liability insurance, or your leases may require that renters are insured in some form.
 We’ll talk more about tenant liability insurance below.

-Property management insurance reduces that risk exposure and keeps you from paying out the cost of wrongful eviction claims, injuries, property damage, etc.
+Property management liability insurance coverage reduces that risk exposure and keeps you from paying out the cost of wrongful eviction claims, injuries, property damage, etc.

-In a perfect world, you wouldn’t need insurance.
+In a perfect world, there would be zero property management requirements.
 We talk a lot about the Triple Win and how property managers should aim to build services and products that delight residents, protect investors, and retain talent on their teams.
 But even with the best service, everyone inevitably hits some speed bumps.
 Maybe a resident isn’t happy with an eviction notice, a maintenance item slipped through the cracks, or a property simply got unavoidable damage.

-What are the Types of Insurance Property Managers Should Buy?
+What are the Types of Insurance That a Property Management Company Needs?

 At Second Nature, we’ve worked with professional property managers across the country and seen several different approaches to insurance.